What Matters Most for our Mental Health? Each OtherPin

 Let’s create more “kletskassas”: Kletskassa is a Dutch word that literally translates into “chat box.”
 Jumbo, a Dutch supermarket, decided to actually do something about all the people who were coming into their stores looking for connection.
 They created kletskassa, which were a different type of check out line where people who were looking to chat could do so without being rushed by the person behind them.

-This is antithetical to the world we live in, where supermarkets are more likely to be understaffed and push us to self-checkout, and we are all in such a hurry that we’re fine with it.
+This is antithetical to our world, where supermarkets are more likely to be understaffed and push us to self-checkout, and we are all in such a hurry that we’re OK with it.
 We don’t recognize the opportunity to connect during these little interactions.
 As Ben points out, even something as small as writing someone’s name correctly on their coffee cup makes us feel seen and gives us a little shot of connection.
 How many little differences could it make if coffee shops built that into their training?
-Take the time and get the customer’s name correct, even if there’s a long line.
+Take the time to correct the customer’s name, even if there’s a long line.

-Still, there’s nothing stopping each of us from looking for and acting on these opportunities.
+Still, nothing is stopping each of us from looking for and acting on these opportunities.
 They matter.
-Being connected to each other is better for everyone’s mental health and happiness.
+Connecting with each other is better for everyone’s mental health and happiness.
 It can bring a tiny bit of joy into what otherwise might be a dull day.

 To return to Ben Miller, I agree with this advice.